Create your first teams and channels in Microsoft Teams

 On the left side of Teams, click Teams, and then at the bottom of the teams list, click Join or create a team.
 On the Create a team tile, click Create team.

-From here, name your team, add a description, and set the privacy.
-After you've done that, invite people to join the team.
+Once you've created the team, invite people to join it.
 You can add individual users, groups, and even entire contact groups (formerly known as "distribution lists").

 Add a team owner

 Find the team that you created, click More options ˙˙˙ > Manage team.
 Then go to the Members tab.
-Find the user or users you want to designate as team owner, and then under Role, click Owner.
+Find the people you want to designate as team owners.
+Under Role, click Owner.

 Create a channel in a team

-Give the channel a descriptive name to make it easier for users to understand what the conversation in the channel is there to achieve.
+Give the channel a descriptive name to make it easier for users to understand the purpose of the channel.

 As a team owner, you can automatically favorite channels for the whole team, making the channels more visible for everyone on the team.
-You can also pin tabs to the channel to add tools like OneNote or links to webpages and other content to make it easy for users to find what they need and share their thoughts.
+You can also pin tabs to the channel to add tools, such as OneNote, links to webpages, and other content to make it easy for users to find what they need and share their thoughts.